 We ensure contributions reach those in need through a dedicated team of approximately 100 donor/volunteers from our community.
 This team spends over 3,000 hours reviewing all programs at our partner agencies.
 Volunteers assess agency budgets, IRS Form 990s, and audits, as well as spend time at each agency to learn how its programs work and how they impact the well-being of our community.
 Following this extensive review, the volunteer team recommends funding to our Board of Trustees.
 Once approved, the Town of Palm Beach United Way distributes these funds to the designated agency throughout the following fiscal year.

 The Town of Palm Beach United Way is a recipient of the four-star rating from Charity Navigator, America's premier independent charity evaluator.
 This is the highest possible rating from Charity Navigator and indicates that our organization exceeds industry standards and outperforms most charities based on financial performance metrics, accountability and transparency.

 The Town of Palm Beach United Way is a recipient of the GuideStar Platinum Seal of Transparency.
-GuideStar Platinum is the highest level of recognition and demonstrates that an organization is focused on measuring progress and results, and providing information to the public openly and completely.
+The Platinum Seal is the highest level of recognition offered by GuideStar and demonstrates that our organization is committed to measuring progress and results, and providing information to the public openly and completely.

 Annually, all United Ways certify their adherence to standards that include comprehensive requirements for financial reporting, governance, ethics, diversity and operations.